Recipe Scaler

-Enter original and desired servings, add ingredient amounts, and get scaled results instantly.
-Charts highlight major items, scenario compare lets you test alternatives, and PDF export saves a tidy report.
+Enter original and desired servings, add ingredient amounts and units, then get scaled amounts instantly.
+Charts highlight major items, and scenario comparison lets you test alternatives.

 1. 1